 The NY State Energy Plan (NYSEP) of 2014 is basically a very inadequate plan/set of documents UNLESS you would benefit from INCREASING sales of natural gas, and this means fracking based methane.
 Increasing and continued addiction to methane extracted from the ground (tight shale, tight sandstone, tight limestone and that collected as a by-product from oil extraction as well as the decreasing percentage of "conventional gas" now produced in North America) is the at the CORE of NYSEP.
-Since NY STate has essentially no commercial grade supplies of methane, even from the Utica and Marcellus shale layers, this means importation from other parts of the country, notably nearby Pennsylvania (alias Fracksylvania), West Virginia and Ohio.
+Since NY State has essentially no commercial grade supplies of methane, even from the Utica and Marcellus shale layers, this means importation from other parts of the country, notably nearby Pennsylvania (alias Fracksylvania), West Virginia and Ohio.
 Our only possible economic gain will be as the trash depot for fracking and drilling mud wastes.
 And isn't that SPECIAL....?

 Fracking for methane is going after the dregs of North America's once plentiful and low production cost methane fossil fuel resources.
 It is like an alcoholic dumpster diving for a mostly empty booze bottle that might still have a swig or more of that elixir of ethanol.
-And like most "alkies", continued addiction when there is a large user base and a dwindling supply that is ever most costly to obtain will eventually cause the pusher of the addictive substance (natural gas) to dump us when our credit is no longer any good, and those with the cash to pay for the goodies get that fix, while those without the coin must do without.
-As on this downward spiral, everything will be sold off/traded/discarded, becuase without that fix, life could get really bad really fast.
-Unless we dump gas and start deploying atlternative that do not deplete and do not trash our planet's climate control system, well, it will not be pretty.
+And like most "alkies", continued addiction when there is a large user base and a dwindling supply that is ever most costly to obtain will eventually cause the pusher of the addictive substance (natural gas) to dump us when our credit is no longer any good for those with the cash to pay for the goodies get that fix, while those without the coin must do without.
+And on this downward spiral, everything will be sold off/traded/discarded, becuase without that fix, life could get really bad really fast.
+Unless we dump "natural" gas and start deploying alternatives that do not deplete and do not trash our planet's climate control system, well, it will not be pretty.
 After all, if a Polar Vortex happens and the gas supply is cut off due to lack of money, lot's of people will not survive the cold spell.
-And ditto for a heat wave, where no gas means no electricity, which means no cooling.
+And ditto for a heat wave, where no gas could mean no electricity, which means no cooling.

 So who would dream up such as horrid arrangement?
 Well, try the Cuomo Administration, for size.
 This is totally a short term focussed plan.
-It needs to be dumped, and then one not based on a single source ever depleting resource and a business model based on massive fraud needs to replace this piece of junk plan.
+It needs to be dumped, and then plans not based on a single source of an ever depleting resource and a business model based on massive fraud needs to replace this proposed piece of junk plan.
 Renewables like wind turbine based electricity do not deplete, and they COULD create far more jobs per dollar spent on heating and electricity bills than would be the scenario of exporting our dollars to import fracking based methane from elsewhere.

 We COULD easily power up NY’s electricity system with all renewables within a decade at affordable prices.
 After all, we start off at 20% renewables via mostly Great Lakes based electricity.
 The vast majority of the remaining 80% easily could be supplied mostly by onshore wind coupled to pumped hydroelectric energy storage within NY plus some grid connections to Quebec and the Canadian Maritimes.
 Some of our wind energy COULD be provided via offshore wind turbines – notably near our southern coastline – and although these will always be more expensive than onshore wind, sometimes location really does matter.
 We could provide most of the heat and cooling we need mostly via Ground Sourced Heat Pumps (GSHP) and biomass based district heating.
 The oil issue will be a more difficult problem – some electricity, more mass transit, and lots of biomass to liquid fuels.
 Those biomass fuels will be made possible as oil prices continue, on average, to double every 5 years (since 1998) as a result of Peak World Oil Exports (that occurred in 2006).
 After all, things grow prolifically in NY in the growing season…